SwathiKashyap10/random-meme-generator/README.md

 With a single click, you can:
 - Generate a random meme
-- Take a screenshot of the meme to save or share anywhere

 ## ✨ Features

 - **Random Meme Generation** — Click the "Generate New Meme" button to instantly fetch and display a random meme.
-- **Take Screenshot** — Capture the meme as an image and save it locally for sharing.
 - **Responsive Design** — Works smoothly on both desktop and mobile devices.

 ---